IdentityServer/Documentation/docs/advanced/customizingViews.md

 ##### Replacing partial views

-When rendering its default views, the `DefaultViewService` uses a "layout view" mechanism (similar to layout templates in MVC).
+When rendering its default views, the `DefaultViewService` uses a templating mechanism (similar to layout templates in MVC).
 There is a single shared "layout" view, and then there are separate "partial" views (one for each page that needs to be rendered) that conatin the contents to be rendered inside of the "layout".
 When a view is rendered these two are merged together on the server to emit a single HTML document.

 This point of this discussion is that when customizing the HTML, rather than replacing the entire HTML document you can replace just the partial view.
 To replace just the partial view the file located in the `assets` folder simply needs to be distinguised by prefixing the name with an underscope (e.g. `_login.html`).
 This will then use the default layout template, but use the custom partial view.
 It will be merged into the layout template to render the combined HTML to the browser.